wences-sanchez/Knowledge-Base/pages/Cover Letter.md

 	  I have been passionate about computer science since I was 11 years old.
 I love coding, as well as designing and automating.
 I have experience as a QA engineer and as a developer analysing and automating tasks, and I enjoy working in both roles.

-	  What specifically would you bring to XXX in this role?
+	  **What specifically would you bring to XXX in this role?**
-	  Academic experience in a Master's Degree in DevOps.
+	  **Academic experience in a Master's Degree in DevOps**.
 Which is taught by the University of La Rioja (UNIR).
 In it, I have learned many devops tools, and technologies such as: AWS, Cloud Foundations, Terraform, Ansible, Containers or Jenkins.

 	  I have experience in both development and testing roles.
 2+ years of experience between QA Engineer and Developer.
 As a QA Engineer, I have been building and maintaining a test framework to test a bank's servers.
 As a developer, building a corporate website using PHP (at Everis); and implementing internal software solutions to help our business partners using Python as a DevOps Developer (at Amaris Consulting).